ScottLogic/iOS7-day-by-day/22-downloadable-fonts/22-downloadable-fonts.md

 on desktop applications.
 The font-downloading functionality has been available since iOS6, but in iOS7 there's a much larger list of available fonts.

+Downloaded fonts are stored somewhere on the system - as app developers we don't have access to where the fonts are stored.
+The font we require might well have already been downloaded at the request of another app, however, if this isn't the case we need to be ready for the situation where the user doens't have network connectivity and therefore our chosen font isn't available.
+Or when there is a delay downloading the requested font - do we switch the fonts out when they're available?

 Firstly we'll take a look at how to get a list of fonts, before then demonstrating how to download and use a specific font.